 - Several public meetings took place during the design process: March 6, 2013, May 1, 2013, June 26, 2013 and Sept.
 9, 2014.

-- The Raleigh City Council approved full funding for construction on March 3, 2015, and construction crews broke ground May 8, 2015.
+- The Raleigh City Council approved full funding for construction on March 3, 2015, and construction began in January 2016.

-- Construction is expected to be completed in early 2017.
+- Construction is expected to be completed in late 2017.

 Project Overview and Purpose

-Having served more than 160,000 passengers in 2014, Raleigh’s current Amtrak station has four daily round-trip passenger trains.
-Two more round-trips from Raleigh to Charlotte are in the planning stages to meet increasing demand.
-Still, the station's size and location cannot accommodate demand or expected ridership growth, nor can it serve as a multimodal transportation center.
+Raleigh’s current Amtrak station has four daily round-trip passenger trains, which served more than 160,000 passengers in 2014.
+Two more round-trip trains between Raleigh and Charlotte are planned to meet increasing demand.
+The existing station's size and location cannot accommodate demand or expected ridership growth, nor can it serve as a multimodal transportation center.